fenago/python-networking-sysadmins/development/lab_guides/Lab_2.md

 ![](./images/C13963_02_17.jpg)

-Figure 2.17: A representation of a Python tuple with a positive index
+Caption: A representation of a Python tuple with a positive index

 For instance, you can define the weekdays using a list, as follows: